mirage/qubes-mirage-firewall/README.md

 An **experimental** unikernel that can run as a QubesOS ProxyVM, replacing `sys-firewall`.
 It uses the [mirage-qubes][] library to implement the Qubes protocols.

 Note: This firewall *ignores the rules set in the Qubes GUI*.

-Currently it only prevents incoming connections from the outside world (which is really just a side-effect of doing NAT).
-So currently it's really just a router rather than a firewall.

-Also, it doesn't yet proxy DNS requests.
+See `rules.ml` for the actual policy.

 To build: